-Whether you're doing well today or having to fight for every bit of business you can get, you can't have missed the dramatic changes in the technology we all rely on.
+Whether you're doing well today or fighting for every bit of new business, you can't have missed the dramatic changes in the technology we all rely on.

 I believe we're in the middle of a series of massive and interrelated technological revolutions.

-There are 5 areas in particular that I see are directly affecting the clients my team and I look after:
+There are 5 areas that I see are directly affecting the businesses my team and I look after:

-Revolution: Al
+Revolution 1) Al

-Go back a couple of years to 29th November 2022 and to most people, AI was a science fiction concept... something that would happen "in the future".
-Then the next day ChatGPT was released to the public, and the AI explosion started.
+Go back a few years to November 2022 and to most people, AI was a science fiction concept... something that would happen "in the future".
+Then ChatGPT was released to the public, and the AI explosion started.

-Al tools have been in development for many years, but it's only been recently that many people have become aware of them - and have been able to directly access them through their browsers.
-You've experimented with ChatGPT, Google's Bard, or Microsoft's Copilot, right?
+Al tools have been in development for many years, but it's only been recently that most people have become aware of them - and have been able to directly access them through their browsers.
+You've experimented with Microsoft's Copilot, ChatGPT, or Google's Gemini, right?
 Even if you haven't, your business is already benefitting from Al built into the tools you use every day.

-It's been such an exciting start to this revolution... and who knows what insane developments are on the way for us.
+It's been an exciting start to this revolution... and who knows what developments are on the way for us.

-Revolution: Hybrid working
+Revolution 2) Hybrid working

-The first lockdown back in 2020 accelerated something that was already gaining huge traction: People want the option to work from home or the office.
-Or Seattle Coffee or Virgin Active.
+The first lockdown back in 2020 accelerated something that was already gaining huge traction: People want the option to work from home or the office, or even a favourite cafe.